Sean-nós singing: History

-Recorded history

-If "sean-nós singing" is taken to mean "any traditional song sung in the Irish language", it could be said that the first sean-nós songs were sung when the Celts arrived in Ireland in 500BC.
 There is almost no mention of sean-nós songs in medieval Irish literature, but experts have speculated that sean-nós singing has existed in a similar form since the thirteenth century.
 Many of the songs sung today can be traced back to the 16th century.

 In early Irish history, poets and bards had distinctly separate social roles from musicians.
 However, the Tudor and Cromwellian conquests of Ireland led to a suppression of traditional Irish culture, and the 1662 Act of Settlement, which banished Irish Catholic landowners to Connacht, meant that the remains of these once complex social and regional styles combined.
 The once lowly bard became the nonprofessional composer of "street poetry" (sráid éigse), and the strict, professionally composed meters of older Irish ballads were replaced with the far more accessible amhrán ("song") meters.

 The tradition of the sean-nós song was exclusively oral and remains customarily so, however, a few songs were known to have been conveyed to script as early as the 16th century.
 A songbook for Elizabeth I contained English interpretations of sean-nós songs.
 Songs started to be more extensively written down in the eighteenth century and distributed in print from then on.